alexanderkell/elecsim/README.md

 pip install pipenv
 ```

-Once pipenv is installed run the following commands in the folder of your choice to create a new virtual environment and install the dependencies:
+Once pipenv is installed run the following commands in the folder of your choice to create a new virtual environment and install the dependencies required for this project:

 ```
 pipenv install